 If your company currently doesn’t implement any kind of flexible working schedule, it’s definitely worth some due consideration for all the reasons mentioned above.

-You could also opt for a half day on any day of the employee’s choosing, or shorter working days comprising 6 or 7 hours instead of 8, for example.
-There are a myriad of combinations that are possible so just do your research and see what would work best for your organisation.
+You could also opt for a half-day on any day of the employee’s choosing, or shorter working days comprising 6 or 7 hours instead of 8, for example.
+There is a myriad of combinations that are possible so just do your research and see what would work best for your organisation.